 Try Master Trainer Josh Stolz's 4-week program scientifically designed to remake every muscle.

-Tier 4 trainer Josh Stolz is the secret to the fit physiques of A-list celebrities and power players at Equinox's elite private training club, E, in New York City.
+Trainer Josh Stolz is the secret to the fit physiques of A-list celebrities and power players at Equinox in New York City.
 But his own body is his ultimate billboard (yes, those are his actual abdominals).
 Stolz's carefully carved cuts are no accident: they're the result of serious physiological knowledge put into practice (he recently added a Master's Degree from Columbia University in motor learning to his long list of certifications and accolades).
-Just as your January motivation may be waning, we asked him to create an exclusive 4-week plan designed to measurably change the shape of your body.
+We asked him to create an exclusive 4-week plan designed to measurably change the shape of your body.

 The Details: Follow the 7-day protocol strictly — there is a method to the madness — then move on to weeks two, three and four.
 (Be prepared: The moves will get harder each week.)